 Exhibits and Archives

-- Private workshops including gold-panning, blacksmithing, printing press operation, and cooking lessons have been suspended in 2020 until further notice.
+- Other private workshops including blacksmithing, printing press operation, and cooking lessons have been suspended in 2021 until further notice.

 - The St. George Hotel is operating under new protocols.
 Information and reservations are available on their website.

 - The Kelly Guest House has changed ownership and has undergone renovations and rental changes for 2021.
 Bookings will be made available shortly.
 The King Guest House is still undergoing repairs and will not be available in 2021.

 - The Barkerville Cottages are operating and can be reserved online or at 1-888-994-3332 ex.
 99. Due to increased sanitization requirements, several amenities have been removed from the cottages and are available by request at the Visitor Centre.
 There is a 24-hour blackout period between each reservation.